mhaffner/personal-website-hugo/content/home/about.md

 # Biography

-I'm currently an Assitant Professor in the Department of Geography and Anthropology at the University of Wisconsin - Eau Claire where I started in June 2018.
-Most of my research revolves around geographic information science (GIScience), though I'm also interested in Emacs, GNU/Linux, Free/Libre Software, commuter cycling, and most recently, landscape photography.
+I'm currently an Assistant Professor in the Department of Geography and Anthropology at the University of Wisconsin - Eau Claire where I started in June 2018.
+Most of my research revolves around geographic information science (GIScience), but I'm also interested in Emacs, GNU/Linux, Free/Libre Software, commuter cycling, and most recently, landscape photography.
 These do spill into research in various ways, of course!